Last updated: ·Style & AI

 A lob (long bob) ending at the collarbone is one of the most consistently flattering cuts for oval faces.
 It works because the length adds width and fullness at the lower face and jaw area — which actually improves balance on a face that's longer than wide.
 Unlike on round faces (where this same width would be a problem), the added visual weight at collarbone level counterbalances the longer face beautifully.

 A lob with a slight wave or curl works even better than a pin-straight version, which can add too much visual length.
 Ask your stylist for a "graduated lob" — slightly shorter at the back and longer toward the front — which adds forward framing and visual width at the jaw zone.
+For oval faces with a slim or narrow face shape, the lob is especially powerful: it adds the width the face needs at exactly the right height.

 "Oval faces don't need correction — they need enhancement.
 The most common mistake is over-applying advice meant for other face shapes."

-Pulled-Back Styles
+Updos and Pulled-Back Styles

 The one caveat: a very high, tightly pulled ponytail can emphasize face length on the longer end of the oval spectrum.
 If your face is closer to oblong, a lower, looser bun with some relaxed face-framing pieces left out is more flattering than a severe high pull.
+Our ponytail for face shape guide covers these details with specific ponytail variations.

 Short Pixie Cuts

 Oval faces are the face shape most likely to pull off a short pixie cut successfully.
 Because the proportions are balanced, removing all the framing hair doesn't expose a problematic zone the way it might for square or round faces.
 The best pixie for oval faces has some volume at the crown (preventing the head from looking flat) and textured, piece-y styling rather than slicked down.
 A side-swept fringe at the pixie length adds elegance and breaks up the forehead.
+Our pixie cut face shape guide includes specific pixie variations for oval faces and what to discuss with your stylist.

 Styles to Approach With Care